langalex/alex.langs.berlin/_posts/2024-11-28-automating-baseline-accessibility-testing-for-rails-apps.md

   - pa11y
   - testing
   - CI
+header:
+  image: /assets/photos/agung-suksmanto-hLhcAhr7Acw-unsplash.webp
+  image_description: the shadow of a kid holding hands with a figure painted on the pavement in yellow
+  caption: Photo by <a href="https://unsplash.com/@nerthus_?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">AGUNG SUKSMANTO</a> on <a href="https://unsplash.com/photos/a-yellow-pedestrian-crossing-sign-on-a-brick-road-hLhcAhr7Acw?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
 ---

 We just launched a project at [Cobot](https://cobot.me) to improve the accessibility (a11y) of our site.
 While getting a11y right is a complex topic and involves a lot of research and manual testing, a certain baseline of compliance testing can be automated - and be added to our CI test suite.